 This course introduces students to the basic concepts and methods of literary and critical theory, a body of work that explores and critiques modern assumptions about truth, culture, power, language, representation, subject-formation, and identity.
 Surveying a wide range of authors and approaches (postcolonial, gender studies and queer theory, critical race theory, psychoanalytic, etc.), we will also draw on the expertise of our own faculty, bringing in weekly guest speakers to help explain particular methodologies and to tell us about how they engage with theory in their own scholarship.
 In this upper-level seminar, students will grapple with complex theoretical texts, consider the place of theory in literary studies and in film, media, and cultural studies as well, and begin to imagine ways of putting theoretical ideas to work for themselves.

 Open to juniors and seniors.
 Limited to 18 students.
 Spring semester.
 Professor Bosman.2019-20: Offered in Spring 2020

-Students intending to continue independent work begun in ENGL 498 are required to submit a five-page prospectus describing in detail the shape of the intended project along with a substantial writing sample from the work completed in ENGL 498.
-Students beginning a new project who wish to apply for English 499 must submit a five-page description and rationale for the proposed independent study.
+Open to senior English majors who wish to pursue a self-defined project in reading and writing.
+Students intending to elect this course must submit to the Department a five-page description and rationale for the proposed independent study.
 Those who propose projects in fiction, verse, playwriting, or autobiography must submit a substantial sample of work in the appropriate mode; students wishing to undertake critical projects must include a tentative bibliography with their proposal.
 Please consult the English Department website for deadlines and for more information on the senior honors process.

 Preregistration is not allowed.
 Admission with consent of the instructor.
-Spring semester.2017-18: Offered in Spring 2018
+Fall semester.
+The Department.2018-19: Offered in Fall 2018